s-di-cola/swapcast/docs/src/src/OracleResolver.sol/contract.OracleResolver.md

 Resolves a prediction market using its registered Chainlink oracle.

 *This function can be called by anyone.
 It fetches the latest price from the specified Chainlink aggregator.
+The market outcome is determined as follows:
-Outcome 0 is declared winner if `oracle_price >= priceThreshold`.
+- Bullish (Outcome 0) wins if `oracle_price >= priceThreshold`.
-Outcome 1 is declared winner if `oracle_price < priceThreshold`.
+- Bearish (Outcome 1) wins if `oracle_price < priceThreshold`.
-Calls `PredictionManager.resolveMarket()` to finalize the resolution.
-Emits [MarketResolved](/src/OracleResolver.sol/contract.OracleResolver.md#marketresolved) on successful resolution via the PredictionManager.
-Reverts with:
+The function performs extensive validation of the price feed data to ensure reliability:
-- {OracleNotRegistered} if no oracle is set for the market
+1. Verifies the oracle is registered for the market
+2. Checks that the round ID is valid (not zero)
+3. Ensures the round is not stale (answeredInRound >= roundId)
+4. Validates the price is positive (> 0)
-- {PriceIsStale} if the price data is too old
+5. Confirms the price data is not too old (within maxPriceStalenessSeconds) After validation, it calls `PredictionManager.resolveMarket()` to finalize the resolution and emits a [MarketResolved](/src/OracleResolver.sol/contract.OracleResolver.md#marketresolved) event on success.*

+**Notes:**
+- reverts: OracleNotRegistered If no oracle is set for the market

-- {InvalidRound} if the round ID is invalid
+- reverts: InvalidRound If the round ID is invalid (zero)

-- {StaleRound} if the round is not the latest
+- reverts: StaleRound If the round is not the latest (answeredInRound < roundId)

-- {InvalidPrice} if the price is zero or negative
+- reverts: InvalidPrice If the price is zero or negative

+- reverts: PriceIsStale If the price data is too old (beyond maxPriceStalenessSeconds)

-- {ResolutionFailedInManager} if the call to PredictionManager fails*
+- reverts: ResolutionFailedInManager If the call to PredictionManager fails

 ```solidity